 Full-time academic faculty in schools of library and information science or related fields are eligible to apply.
 OCLC and ALISE encourage international proposals and collaborative projects.
 To aid new researchers, priority will be given when possible to proposals from junior faculty and applicants who have not previously received LISRGP funds.

 The annual application deadline is 15 September for one-year projects starting the following January.
-Grant recipients are notified by the end of December and announced at the ALISE Annual Conference the following January.
+Grant recipients are notified prior to the ALISE Annual Conference in January.

 View a list of previous recipients and read their final papers and presentations at: www.oclc.org/research/grants/awarded.htm.